Srijay/Ouroboros/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Srijay/Ouroboros/blob/main/LICENSE.txt) file for details.
+This project is licensed under the CC BY-NC License - see the [LICENSE](https://github.com/Srijay/Ouroboros/blob/main/LICENSE.txt) file for details.